Photo:

 Got an international trip coming up?
 Your library website can connect your family to Mango language classes in multiple languages; and you can track your progress, too.
 An app called Pronunciator also offers instruction for 99 languages, and is also offered in Spanish.
 Tacoma Public Library also offers Rosetta Stone “dynamic immersion” classes through its website.

-At KCLS, you can check out tickets to many attractions (hottest tickets include KidsQuest Children’s Museum and Seattle Aquarium) by reserving two weeks ahead; new passes are available at 2 p.m. every day.
+At KCLS, you can check out tickets to many attractions by reserving two weeks ahead; new passes are available at 2 p.m. every day.
 Pierce County Libraries offer passes to six South Sound attractions (including Washington State History Museum and Museum of Glass), but you have to reserve them in person at a branch location.
 Tacoma Public Library offers a similar program.

 The New York Times

-If you’re dying to read an NYT article but have hit your limit for the month, Seattle Public Library offers full-text access; you can even access articles through the New York Times app with a special access code.
+If you’re dying to read a New York Times article but have hit your limit for the month, The Seattle Public Library offers full-text access to The New York Times, including its app, and including NYT Cooking, Games and Wirecutter.
 SPL also offers full-text access to The Seattle Times and The Washington Post.
 KCLS also offers The New York Times, and you can also access useful magazines such as Consumer Reports.

 Read-along stories